Not only can eating certain foods help you lose weight, but they can also boost your metabolism and burn body fat more rapidly.

 It requires calories to digest carbs, also referred to as the thermogenic effect of food (TEF).
 Protein is supposed to be the most thermogenic of all macros.
-Partly why high protein diets have been linked to much more fat reduction, you should try to eat a lot of lean protein.
+Partly why high protein diets have been linked to much more fat reduction, you should eat a lot of lean protein.
 Lean protein is known to give the body a boost of energy.

-But most food is consumed in blended, much less human macros, and the TEF for combined meals is somewhere about 10% of the calories consumed.
+But most food is consumed in blended, much less human macros, and the TEF for combined meals is about 10% of the calories consumed.
 Additionally, TEF only represents a small part of your metabolism (roughly 10% of your BMR) and a much smaller portion of your total calorie burn.

 - Protein TEF = Up to approximately 35% of calories burned through processing.

 - Carbohydrates TEF = Up to around 15% of calories burned through processing

 - Fat TEF = Up to about 5% of calories burned through processing.

 Learn just how many grams of protein your body needs daily.

 Bottom Line: High protein diets have been firmly connected with fat reduction benefits but are probably not an effective solution to raising your metabolism because TEF signifies a small portion of your total energy expenditure.

 Get Sufficient Sleep

 Sleep may affect your metabolism by messing with specific hormones that control your desire.